This Secret iPhone Feature Will Help You See Things Better

 Advertisement

-The mode lets you zoom in and out on objects, change brightness, and change the color of the filter, which can help with visibility.
-There are White/Blue, Red/Black, and Yellow/Blue colored filters.
+The mode lets you zoom in and out on objects, change brightness, and change the colour of the filter, which can help with visibility.
+There are White/Blue, Red/Black, and Yellow/Blue coloured filters.

 There are a bunch of other "secret" features, too.
 For example, there's a hidden one-handed keyboard, perfect for folks like me, who spend most of their time texting with one hand while holding a baby with the other.
 However, that hack is hidden in iOS code, meaning the average user won't be able to make it happen.